JorjaFox/library/content/posts/recaps/csi/split-decisions.md

 ## Quotes

-**Sidle:** Are you into twins?
+**Sara:** Are you into twins?
 **Marks** Isn't everybody?

 - - -

-**Sidle:** It must be hard, wanting a child so much.
+**Sara:** It must be hard, wanting a child so much.
 The struggle to conceive.
 And then a miracle occurs.